Frequently Asked Questions

 22. What is a Power of Attorney?
 Do I need one?

 There are different kinds of Power of Attorney, but in general, a Power of Attorney gives authority for someone else to act on your behalf.
-It is important to choose someone that you really trust because they will have authority to make important decisions for you.
-For example, you may sign a Power of Attorney to give someone authority to make financial or medical decisions for you if you become incapacitated.
-It is impossible to predict if you will become incapacitated, so creating a Power of Attorney is certainly recommended, but this is especially important if you will be traveling internationally or going into surgery as a safety measure to ensure that a decisionmaker is appointed should an emergency occur.
+It is important to choose someone that you really trust, because they will have the authority to make important decisions for you.
+For example, you may sign a Power of Attorney to give someone the authority to make financial or medical decisions for you if you become incapacitated.
+It is impossible to predict if and when you will ever become incapacitated, so creating a Power of Attorney is certainly recommended, but this is especially important if you will be traveling internationally or going into surgery, as a safety measure to ensure that a decisionmaker is appointed should an emergency occur.

 23. I am worried my family will contest my will.
 What can I do to prevent this?